BerndHagen/MemoInk-Personal-Diary-App/README.md

 ## **Installation Guide**

-To install the app on your Android device, follow these steps:
+Getting started with MemoInk is straightforward.
+Here's how to get it running on your device:

 1. **Download the APK**
    - Open your web browser on your Android device.